DrSnowbird/yolov5-mongo-docker/README.md

-# Yolov5 Docker (Python 3.8 build - CPU default) with Web File Server to view Results
+# Yolov5 Docker (Python 3.8 build - CPU default / GPU also) with Web File Server to view Results
+* `New`- './run.sh -g' to run Nvidia CUDA Docker (though you need to install Nvidia Driver etc.)
 * Simple BASH commands to Build, or Run.
 * Jetty File Server to use Web Browsers for view the results.